 Last time, I talked about the importance of doctor shadowing.
 But, how do you find a doctor to shadow?

 Talk to your family doctor.
 Most people have a family doctor and it is easy to contact that doctor and ask if they would allow the student to shadow them.
 Since the doctor already knows you, they are more inclined to allow you to follow them around.
+If you do not have one you can rely on, visit the Best Treatment Reviews Singapore For Root Canal Treatment to find a local clinic with a doctor that has positive reviewes.

 To increase your chances even further, make it very clear that the reason you want to follow them around is because of your interest in becoming a physician yourself.